xiaomiyao/TCPChatApp/README.md

    - The client connects to the server using `TcpClient` (127.0.0.1:5000) with robust error handling 🚀.
    - The UI is started from WPF (`MainWindow.xaml.cs` and `LoginWindow.xaml.cs`).
-   - **Online Users Stub:** Upon connection, the client displays a simulated list of online users (Alice, Bob, Charlie) via a stub implementation 🎉.
+   - The online users list is updated in the chat window upon successful login.
    - Enhanced UI responsiveness and error handling have been added 👍.

 2. **Sending Messages & User Authentication**